1861-63: Aaron Jehiel Rayner to William Henry Rayner

 Frederick R. Searl was the son of Elisha Randal Searl (1809-1879) and Martha Hurd (1815-1862) of Mason, Ingham county, Michigan.
 He enlisted with Jehiel in August 1862 in Co.
 B, 7th Michigan and was wounded on 31 May 1862 in the Battle of Fair Oaks, Virginia.
 The would was so severe that his right arm had to be amputated, necessitating his discharge for disability on 18 July 1862.
 He died twelve years later.

-The letter was addressed to Jehiel’s older brother, William Henry Rayner (1836-1905) of Mason, Ingham county, Michigan.
+The letters were addressed to Jehiel’s older brother, William Henry Rayner (1836-1905) of Mason, Ingham county, Michigan.

 This letter was written from Camp Benton on the Maryland side of the Upper Potomac.
 The 7th Michigan was brigaded with several Massachusetts regiments known as Lander’s Brigade.
 It was penned just two weeks prior to the Battle of Ball’s Bluff.
 Fortuitously, the 7th Michigan did not participate in this federal disaster because it was deemed “unfair to put them into battle with the poor arms they had.”
 These “poor arms” were converted Belgian flintlocks that were very unreliable and inaccurate.
 Before the end of the year they were provided with Springfield rifled muskets.